emilloof/P2P-Chat/README.md

-Here is the link to the the screencast 2: [text](https://www.youtube.com/watch?v=Pmy3Q4VWhLU)
+Here is the link to the the screencast 2: [FINAL SCREENCAST 2](https://www.youtube.com/watch?v=7Cx4e9pBP0E)